franklinqin0/blog/docs/blog/machine_learning.md

 The authors of [1] hypothesize that the shifting distribution of features inside deep neural networks may make training deep networks more difficult.
 To overcome this problem, [1] proposes to insert batch normalization layers into the network.
 At training time, a batch normalization layer uses a minibatch of data to estimate the mean and standard deviation of each feature.
 These estimated means and standard deviations are then used to center and normalize the features of the minibatch.
 A running average of these means and standard deviations is kept during training, and at test time these running averages are used to center and normalize features.

 It is possible that this normalization strategy could reduce the representational power of the network, since it may sometimes be optimal for certain layers to have features that are not zero-mean or unit variance.
 To this end, the batch normalization layer includes learnable shift and scale parameters for each feature dimension.

+- `optim.zero_grad()` clears old gradients from the last step (otherwise you’d just accumulate the gradients from all loss.backward() calls).
+- `loss.backward()` computes the derivative of the loss w.r.t. the parameters (or anything requiring gradients) using backpropagation.
+- `opt.step()` causes the optimizer to take a step based on the gradients of the parameters.